vitaly-t/subcount/README.md

 [![Build Status](https://travis-ci.org/vitaly-t/subs-count.svg?branch=master)](https://travis-ci.org/vitaly-t/subs-count)

-Simple observable, with support for subscription counter out of the box.
+Simple observable, with support for subscriptions counter out of the box.

-Written in pure TypeScript, and strictly for Node.js
+Written in TypeScript, and strictly for Node.js

 ## Rationale